provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.marker.v1.MsgAddNetAssetValueResponse"></a>
+<a name="provenance.marker.v1.MsgAddNetAssetValuesResponse"></a>

-### MsgAddNetAssetValueResponse
+### MsgAddNetAssetValuesResponse
-MsgAddNetAssetValueResponse defines the Msg/AddNetAssetValue response type
+MsgAddNetAssetValuesResponse defines the Msg/AddNetAssetValue response type